touying-typ/touying/README.md

 # ![logo](https://github.com/user-attachments/assets/58a91b14-ae1a-49e2-a3e7-5e3a148e2ba5)

 [Touying](https://github.com/touying-typ/touying) (投影 in chinese, /tóuyǐng/, meaning projection) is a user-friendly, powerful and efficient package for creating presentation slides in Typst.
 Partial code is inherited from [Polylux](https://github.com/andreasKroepelin/polylux).
-Therefore, many concepts and APIs remain consistent with Polylux.
+Therefore, some concepts and APIs remain consistent with Polylux.

 Touying provides automatically injected global configurations, which is convenient for configuring themes.
-Besides, Touying does not rely on `counter` and `locate` to implement `#pause`, resulting in better performance.
+Besides, Touying does not rely on `counter` and `context` to implement `#pause`, resulting in better performance.

 If you like it, consider [giving a star on GitHub](https://github.com/touying-typ/touying).
 Touying is a community-driven project, feel free to suggest any ideas and contribute.